sean-elliott-97/MongooseSocialNetworkAPI/README.md

   ## Description
   ---
   This is an API for a social network web application.
-Users in this application can share thoughts, react to thoughts of friends, and create a friend list.
+Users of this application can share thoughts, react to thoughts of friends, and create a friend list.

   ## Table of Contents
   ---